Per Gessle

-Music career
+Career

 Per Gessle was a founding member of Gyllene Tider, in 1976.
 They quickly became a popular group in Sweden, but after their fourth album, The Heartland Café (1984), sold poorly compared to their previous albums, the group disbanded.
 Gessle wrote.
 "We decided to put Gyllene Tider to rest... until further notice."
 In 1982, Gessle released his first solo album, Per Gessle and after Gyllene Tider split-up his second album, Scener, quickly appeared in 1985.

 Gessle and Marie Fredriksson had been friends for a few years before they came together as Roxette in 1986.
 After the success of their first hit "Neverending Love", which was written by Gessle, they quickly recorded Pearls of Passion using material which was originally intended for Per's third solo album.
 Roxette went on to achieve four U.S. #1's and two #2's, with their albums Look Sharp! and Joyride attaining platinum status in a number of countries.
 After Roxette's early nineties success, Per released a demo compilation album in 1992, På väg, 1982–86.
 After the release of Crash!
 Boom!
 Bang! and subsequent world tour, Roxette took a break.

 In 1996, after a reunion and subsequent tour of Gyllene Tider, Gessle recorded his first English solo album, using Brainpool and Gyllene Tider as backing musicians.
 Christoffer Lundquist from Brainpool would also come to collaborate with Gessle on later releases.
 The World According to Gessle, released in 1997, produced three singles, "Do You Wanna Be My Baby?", "Kix" and "I Want You to Know".
 The videos to all three songs were directed by Jonas Åkerlund.
 The album was re-released in 2008, with extra bonus material and demos.
 In 1997 Hjärtats trakt – en samling was released as a best-of album.